 The medical physics residency at Jefferson is a two-year training program (PGY 1-2).
 Residents will be expected to have completed a comprehensive curriculum in Medical Physics with a strong foundation in basic physics and a degree in physics or related engineering or physical science with coursework equivalent to a minor in physics.
 Some clinical experience during graduate education is preferred.

 The Medical Physics Residency Training Program in Radiation Oncology Physics is a clinical training program at the Thomas Jefferson University Hospital.
-The training program is based on the Guidelines for Accreditation of Medical Physics Residency Programs as published by Commission on Accreditation of Medical Physics Education Program.
+The training program is based on the Guidelines for Accreditation of Medical Physics Residency Programs as published by the Commission on Accreditation of Medical Physics Education Program.
 The program is directed toward providing a two year program of progressive supervised clinical training for graduates of medical physics, traditional physics and closely related fields.
 Additional medical physics didactic training will be provided to graduates of other physics-related programs.

 The objective of the residency program is to provide training in radiation oncology physics in a structured clinical environment for individuals wishing to practice professional radiation oncology physics.
 Residents, under the supervision of board certified therapeutic radiologic physicists, will participate in the routine clinical duties of a Radiation Oncology staff physicist.
 At the conclusion of the program the resident will be able to demonstrate competency in all areas of radiation oncology physics and will be prepared to sit for the certification examination of the American Board of Radiology in Therapeutic Radiology Physics.